Aniket-J/Aniket-J.github.io/professional.md

 * Simulation
 * Machine learning

-The experiments involved are a departure from the conventionally used big specimens in the industry.
+The experiments involved were a departure from the conventionally used big specimens in the industry.
 My research adopts miniaturized novel specimen geometries for these tests.
 Volumetrically, my newly designed test technique provides a materials saving of 97.89%.

 My research would make it easier to inspect powerplants and jet-engines with minimal amount of material, therefore not impacting the structural integrity.
 This would help in the development of new alloys and test irradiated structures with a higher safety margin.

 I've gone one step further in my research and I'm investigating the feasibility of combining 3 tests from a single specimen (Small Punch + Small Ring Test).
-Volumetrically this would result in an 85x smaller specimen overall.
+Volumetrically, this resulted in materials savings of 97.89%.
 Combing 3 tests (creep, tensile, fatigue) is also groundbreaking for these industries.
 My research overview is outlined below.

 {% include figure.html image="/assets/images/Website_professional_thesis.svg" caption="Research plan outline." width="800" height="1000" %}